Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 to write a C extension, so that computationally intensive parts of an application proceed at C speeds.
-A prime example in scientific computing and data science is NumPy, which provides the array abstraction, and performs internal looping over the array data in C.
+A prime example in scientific computing and data science is NumPy, which provides an array abstraction, and performs internal looping over the array data in C.

-Historically, NumPy is geared towards a single-core CPU execution.
-The surge in popularity of hardware accelerators, such as GPUs, gave rise to multiple array libraries--CuPy, PyTorch, JAX and others--which encapsulate the compute power of accelerators
+Historically, NumPy is geared toward single-core CPU execution.
+The surge in popularity of hardware accelerators, such as GPUs, has given rise to multiple array libraries--CuPy, PyTorch, JAX and others--which encapsulate the compute power of accelerators
-(which NumPy itself does not harness) within the NumPy-like array interface.
+(which NumPy itself does not harness) within a NumPy-like array interface.

-Recent efforts of making general purpose libraries--SciPy and scikit-learn--use alternative array providers via the [Array API](https://data-apis.org/array-api/latest/) demonstrated significant [performance improvements](https://labs.quansight.org/blog/array-api-meta-blogpost).
+Recent efforts of making general purpose libraries, such as SciPy and scikit-learn, use alternative array providers via the [Array API](https://data-apis.org/array-api/latest/) demonstrated significant [performance improvements](https://labs.quansight.org/blog/array-api-meta-blogpost).
-For end users, speedups of an order of magnitude or more come "for free", from simply feeding correct arrays types to, for example, familiar scikit-learn estimators.
+For end users, speedups of an order of magnitude or more come "for free" by simply feeding correct arrays types to, for example, familiar scikit-learn estimators.
 For library developers, the work is to replace NumPy calls with their [Array API analogs](https://data-apis.org/array-api/draft/tutorial_basic.html).
-This way, all low-level details of CUDA programming are fully contained at the array library level (e.g., CuPy, PyTorch) and do not leak to either high-level library (e.g., SciPy, scikit-learn) or the end user.
+This way, all low-level details of CUDA programming are fully contained at the array library level (e.g., CuPy, PyTorch) and do not leak to either the higher-level library (e.g., SciPy, scikit-learn) or the end user.

 This approach works extremely well for computational pipelines implemented as vectorized python operations on arrays.
 This is not the full story however; significant parts of user